 “To ensure you fall asleep with ease and wake up feeling rejuvenated, there are three vital things to consider”, Dr Neil Stanley recommends.

 An important thing for getting to sleep is to go to bed when you are sleepy, as opposed to forcing it.
 Feeling tired is the result of 1) being the right time for you to sleep, according to your internal circadian clock and 2) how long you have been awake.

 What is our ‘circadian rhythm’?

 Circadian rhythms are 24-hour cycles that are part of the body’s internal clock, running in the background to carry out essential functions and processes.
 One of the most important and well-known circadian rhythms is the sleep-wake cycle.
 Your circadian rhythm helps control your daily schedule for sleep and wakefulness.

 A quiet mind is not always possible when you carry your stress and anxiety into your bed.
 Using a room fragrance oil or stress relief candles can put you into a relaxed mood and create a calming environment that will remedy your restless mind.

-Try our soothing essential oil blend Relax Room Fragrance to ease your mind and spirit by transforming your bedroom into your very own sanctuary of rest and relaxation.
+Try our soothing essential oil blend Deep Relax Pure Essential Oil Blend to ease your mind and spirit by transforming your bedroom into your very own sanctuary of rest and relaxation.